knightedcodemonkey/module/README.md

 }
 ```

-Behavior notes (defaults in parentheses)
+### Behavior notes (defaults in parentheses)

 - `target` (`commonjs`): output module system.
 - `transformSyntax` (true): enable/disable the ESM↔CJS lowering pass; set to `'globals-only'` to rewrite module globals (`import.meta.*`, `__dirname`, `__filename`, `require.main` shims) while leaving import/export syntax untouched.
 In `'globals-only'`, no helpers are injected (e.g., `__requireResolve`), `require.resolve` rewrites to `import.meta.resolve`, and `idiomaticExports` is skipped.
 See [globals-only](#globals-only-scope).
 - `liveBindings` (`strict`): getter-based live bindings, or snapshot (`loose`/`off`).
 - `appendJsExtension` (`relative-only` when targeting ESM): append `.js` to relative specifiers; never touches bare specifiers.
 - `appendDirectoryIndex` (`index.js`): when a relative specifier ends with a slash, append this index filename (set `false` to disable).
+- `appenders` precedence: `rewriteSpecifier` runs first; if it returns a string, that result is used.
+If it returns `undefined` or `null`, `appendJsExtension` and `appendDirectoryIndex` still run.
+Bare specifiers are never modified by appenders.
 - `dirFilename` (`inject`): inject `__dirname`/`__filename`, preserve existing, or throw.
 - `importMeta` (`shim`): rewrite `import.meta.*` to CommonJS equivalents.
 - `importMetaMain` (`shim`): gate `import.meta.main` with shimming/warning/error when Node support is too old.
 - `requireMainStrategy` (`import-meta-main`): use `import.meta.main` or the realpath-based `pathToFileURL(realpathSync(process.argv[1])).href` check.
 - `detectCircularRequires` (`off`): optionally detect relative static require cycles and warn/throw.
 - `topLevelAwait` (`error`): throw, wrap, or preserve when TLA appears in CommonJS output.
 - `rewriteSpecifier` (off): rewrite relative specifiers to a chosen extension or via a callback.
+Precedence: the callback (if provided) runs first; if it returns a string, that wins.
+If it returns `undefined` or `null`, the appenders still apply.
 - `requireSource` (`builtin`): whether `require` comes from Node or `createRequire`.
 - `cjsDefault` (`auto`): bundler-style default interop vs direct `module.exports`.
 - `out`/`inPlace`: write the transformed code to a file; otherwise the function returns the transformed string only.